Jan 25, 2025, 7:50 AM

 The move is part of a corruption probe against former oil minister Diezani Alison-Madueke and associates.

-President Bola Tinubu has said that $50 million will be spent on rural electrification projects via the world bank.
+President Bola Tinubu has said that $50 million will be spent on rural electrification projects via the World Bank.

 Another $2.88 million will go to the international institute of justice to enhance justice system and promote anti corruption efforts.